-- Leave may be shared by both eligible primary carer and their eligible partner/spouse.
-They can take their leave at the same time or consecutively. - Extended leave may be taken as one or more periods of extended leave and can be started following Primary carer, Partner's leave or after a period of return to work.
-However, the right to the leave ends when the child is six months or one year old or six months or one year after the employee becomes the primary carer of a child, depending on the length of leave applicable.
+- Leave may be shared by both the eligible primary carer and their eligible partner/spouse.
+They can take their leave at the same time or consecutively. - Extended leave may be taken as one or more periods of leave and can be started following primary carer leave, partner's leave, or after a period of return to work.
+However, the right to the leave ends when the child is six months or one year of age, (or six months or one year after the employee becomes the primary carer of a child), depending on the length of leave applicable.